Where Do Most Car Accidents Happen in Syracuse?

 • Erie Boulevard: This central east-west corridor is lined with shops, businesses, and parking lots, resulting in frequent traffic slowdowns and accidents caused by drivers making turns or pulling out into traffic.
 Pedestrians crossing the multi-lane boulevard also increase the risk.

 • Salina Street: Running north-south through the heart of downtown, Salina Street has several complex intersections, including the cross streets of Washington, Fayette, and Jefferson.
-Aggressive driving and failure to yield the right of way at these junctions cause numerous angle collisions.
+Aggressive driving and failure to yield the right of way at these junctions can cause collisions.

 • Adams Street: Providing access to multiple hospitals, doctor’s offices, and Syracuse University buildings, Adams Street traffic includes hurried drivers, pedestrians, buses, and emergency vehicles – a recipe for collisions, especially near the crowded intersection with Almond Street and University Avenue.